 **Vahid Anwari, an X-Ray Technologist working in a large acute care hospital in downtown Toronto discusses his role in the healthcare team, as well as the exciting research opportunity in which he leads.**

 Whenever a patient presents with chest pain, shortness of breath, dizziness, fainting, or irregular heartbeats, an electrocardiogram (ECG) will be ordered to determine any heart abnormalities.
 Many of these abnormalities may include coronary artery disease, unstable angina, acute myocardial infarction, arrhythmias, and cardiomyopathies, to name a few.
-Coronary artery disease is the buildup of plaque in the arteries surrounding the heart, restricting blood flow and resulting in chest pain, which is also known as unstable angina.
-A myocardial infarction (heart attack) is whenever this plaque builds up so much that it completely blocks the vessels, causing the heart to lose blood supply and killing heart tissue.
+Coronary artery disease is the build up of plaque in the arteries surrounding the heart, restricting blood flow and resulting in chest pain, which is also known as unstable angina.
+A myocardial infarction (heart attack) occurs whenever this plaque builds up so much that it completely blocks the vessels, causing the heart to lose blood supply and killing heart tissue.
 Some symptoms can include: chest pain, shortness of breath, dizziness, nausea, vomiting, and heartburn.
-Arrhythmias are abnormally fast, slow or irregular heart beats.
+Arrhythmias are abnormally fast, slow, or irregular heart beats.
 Cardiomyopathies are conditions affecting heart tissue, causing the tissue to be dilated, hypertrophic, or restrictive.
-Symptoms include shortness of breath, fatigue, swelling of lower extremities, coughing when lying down, dizziness, chest pain, and arrhythmias.
+Symptoms of cardiomyopathies include: shortness of breath, fatigue, swelling of lower extremities, coughing when lying down, dizziness, chest pain, and arrhythmias.
 Continue reading

 Toxoplasma gondii is the causative agent of the disease known as toxoplasmosis.
-The parasite was first discovered by Charles Nicolle and Louis Manceaux in 1908 while working with the rodent Ctenodactylus gundi.
+The parasite was first discovered by Charles Nicolle and Louis Manceaux in 1908.
 They initially named the parasite Leishmania gondii thinking that it belonged to the Leishmania genus.
 However, once they realized they discovered a new organism, they named it Toxoplasma gondii, from the Greek toxo, meaning arc or bow, and plasma, meaning something that is shaped or molded.
 The parasite’s definitive host is the cat in which T. gondii can sexually reproduce.